tldr-pages/tldr/pages/common/http-server-upload.md

 `UPLOAD_TMP_DIR={{path/to/directory}} http-server-upload`

-- Start a HTTP server accepting uploads with a specific token in the header:
+- Start a HTTP server accepting uploads with a specific token field in the HTTP post:

 `TOKEN={{secret}} http-server-upload`